-Want to appreciate the picturesque 2km gorge with cliff walls of more than 100 meters high on both riverbanks and all you need to do is relaxing on a boat?
+Want to appreciate the picturesque 2km gorge with cliff walls of more than 100 meters high on both riverbanks, and all you need to do is relax on a boat?
 Geibikei Gorge (猊鼻渓) in Iwate Prefecture is the perfect place for you!
 Adding to this unforgettable experience is the traditional Japanese ballad that your boatman will be singing during the 90 minutes boat ride (≧▽≦).

 The Origin of Geibikei Gorge